wallarm/product-documentation/docs/4.6/fast/operations/create-testrun.md

 ## Creating a Test Run via API

-Create a test run by issuing the following API call:

-{% api "Create New Test Run", method="POST", url="https://us1.api.wallarm.com/v1/test_run" %}
+To create a test run, send the POST request to the URL `https://us1.api.wallarm.com/v1/test_run`:

 --8<-- "../include/fast/operations/api-create-testrun.md"

-{% endapi %}

 If the request to the API server is successful, you are presented with the server’s response.
 The response provides useful information, including: